xiangp126/Latch/README.md

 # cc-opengrok
-demo to deploy opengrok by hand
+demo to deploy opengrok through onekey

 # installation guide
 script oneKey.sh does not use apt-get or yum install